Skip to main content

 The Fiverr website is more of a talent directory, where the companies search for freelancers, not the other way around.
 They offer a different approach to working from home by providing an option to anyone skilled to list their services and attract new customers.

-Such a system is suitable for freelancers who are already some years in remote work and know how things work.
+Such a system is good for freelancers who are already some years in remote working and know how things work.
 They don't have to waste time filling out applications every time, but instead - just list their services once, and regular clients can then contact them.

 It is not the case if you are new, though.
-Then you must learn how to market yourself and build a professional experience you can list on your profile.
+Then you will need to learn how to market yourself and build a professional experience you can list on your profile.

 4. We Work Remotely